KeyboardCowboy/taskprompt-cli/README.md

 ## User Input

-Tasks can collect user input using the `questions` property:
+Tasks can collect user input using the `questions` property.
+We use the [Inquirer](https://www.npmjs.com/package/inquirer#objects) package for user input, so you can define questions using their docs.

 ```javascript
 const UserInputTask = {